mwangox/stookv/README.md

 Sample configurations for each of the supported storage providers are shown in [provider.json](./conf/provider.json).
-You may remove the configurations for provider(s) which you don't need in your setup.
+You may remove the configurations for the provider(s) that you don't need in your setup.
 ###### Redis Configuration
 | Key                     | Example     | Description                           |
 |-------------------------|-------------|---------------------------------------|